dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 See [Health Attestation CSP](https://docs.microsoft.com/windows/client-management/mdm/healthattestation-csp) for details about how the HAS service works.

-To set up Windows Defender ATP (Advanced Threat Protection) as your defense threat service, see [Enable Windows Defender ATP with conditional access in Intune](https://docs.microsoft.com/en-us/intune/advanced-threat-protection).
+To set up Windows Defender ATP (Advanced Threat Protection) as your defense threat service, see [Enable Windows Defender ATP with conditional access](advanced-threat-protection.md).

 ### Device properties